oracle/node-oracledb/doc/api.md

 - Make use of PL/SQL procedures which execute multiple SQL statements instead of executing them individually from node-oracledb.
 - Use scalar types instead of [Oracle Database object types](#objects).
 - Avoid overuse of [`connection.ping()`](#connectionping), and avoid setting [`poolPingInterval`](#proppoolpoolpinginterval) too low.
+- When using SODA, use pooled connections and enable the [SODA metadata cache](#sodamdcache).

 ##### Finding the Number of Round-Trips